ncsulug/ncsulug-constitution/constitution.md

 The Officers of the LUG are the President, Vice-President, Public Relations Officer, and Treasurer.

 The **President** is the nominal leader of the LUG.
+Duties include:

+* communicating with the University and other organizations
+* directing business meetings
+* managing and conducting regular club meetings
-They are responsible for communicating with the University and other organizations, directing business meetings, and performing any other duties that become necessary.
+* performing any other duties that become necessary.

 The **Vice-President** assists the President as necessary, and fills in for the President when absent.
+Duties include:

+* keeping meeting minutes
+* aiding in elections

 The **Public Relations Officer** publicizes news about LUG events to the LUG and to the greater campus community.
+Duties include:

+* club advertising
+* drafting and publishing announcements and blog posts
+* maintaining the website

 The **Treasurer** maintains records of the LUG's income and expenses.
+Duties include:

+* maintaining the club bank account
+* handling club purchases
+* keeping financial records

 All of the Officers and any Chairpersons (see [Committees](#committees)) make up the Steering Committee, which is responsible for the operation of